PRISM: Prompt-Refined In-Context System Modelling for Financial Retrieval: Appendix

 \subsubsection{Statistical Significance}

-In order to verify that improvements of PRISM are statistically significant, Welch’s two-sample $t$-tests were conducted between Run~12 (baseline configuration) and each subsequent run.
+In order to verify that improvements of PRISM are statistically significant, Welch's two-sample $t$-tests were conducted between Run~12 (baseline configuration) and each subsequent run.
 The test statistic is defined as:

 where $\bar{x}_1, s_1, n_1$ and $\bar{x}_2, s_2, n_2$ denote the mean, standard deviation, and sample size of each group.
-The degrees of freedom are approximated using the Welch–Satterthwaite equation:
+The degrees of freedom are approximated using the Welch-Satterthwaite equation:

 The two-tailed $p$-value is obtained from the cumulative $t$-distribution:

 A comparison is deemed statistically significant when $p < \alpha$, where $\alpha = 0.05$ corresponds to a 5\% significance level with a 5\% probability of incorrectly rejecting the null hypothesis.